vaughanchandler/linit/README.md

 These tags are subsets of the `software` tag:

 * `accounting` - Installs HomeBank.
-* `ansible_ppa` - Installs Ansible's PPA (on some distros you may need to run `apt -y remove ansible && apt -y install ansible-base` after installing the PPA to get the latest version of Ansible installed).
+* `ansible_ppa` - Installs Ansible's PPA (on some distros you may need to run `apt -y remove ansible && apt -y install ansible-core` after installing the PPA to get the latest version of Ansible installed).
 * `dev` - Installs useful development packages.
 * `genealogy` - Installs Gramps and libraries it uses.
 * `media` - Installs useful audio/video packages.